noPerfection/service/INDEPENDENT.md

     Proxies:
       - Url: "" # optional proxies that it depends on
     Pipeline:
-      - "proxy->server" # name of the proxy to bind to the server name
+      - "proxy->handler" # name of the proxy to bind to the handler name
     Extensions:
       - Url: "database"  # optional extension that it depends on.
                           # the extensions are passed to the handlers.